USS K-1 (SS-32): 1914

 K-1 was initially assigned to duty with the 3rd Submarine Division, Submarine Flotilla, Torpedo Flotilla, Atlantic Fleet, on 18 March 1914.
 She departed Boston, on 5 June, and proceeded to the New York Navy Yard, Brooklyn, New York, where she arrived the next day.
 She cleared the yard on 4 July, and proceeded to Newport, Rhode Island, reaching that same day.
 Over the following weeks, she operated from Newport, in the waters off Rhode Island and Massachusetts, until departing on 14 August, bound for the New York Navy Yard.
 She entered the yard the next day and remained there until 2 October, when she cleared and proceeded up the Thames River to Groton, Connecticut, mooring later that same day.
-On 9 October, the boat detached from the 3rd Submarine Division, Submarine Flotilla, Torpedo Flotilla, Atlantic Fleet, for re-assignment to the newly-organized 4th Division.
+On 9 October, the boat detached from the 3rd Submarine Division, Submarine Flotilla, Torpedo Flotilla, Atlantic Fleet, for reassignment to the newly organized 4th Division.

 K-1 cleared Groton, on 14 October 1914, and proceeded to Newport.
 Arriving that same day, she departed the next for New London, Connecticut, where she arrived that evening.
 The submarine remained there until 8 December, when she got underway for a two-day cruise before returning to New London.
 She then departed later on 10 December, and stood in to the New York Navy Yard, on 13 December, remaining there into the new year.

 1915

 The submarine cleared New York, on 19 January 1915, for underwater development training out of Key West, Florida.
 Proceeding via Charleston, South Carolina, the boat raised Key West, on 29 January.
 While based in Florida, she made a visit to Tampa, and conducted training in the waters off Pensacola.
 Having returned to Key West, on 27 April, she was underway again on 1 May, bound for the North River anchorage in the Hudson River, off New York City.
-Arriving on 6 May, she remained until 18 May, when she departed to conduct maneuvers while enroute to Newport.
+Arriving on 6 May, she remained until 18 May, when she departed to conduct maneuvers while en route to Newport.
 Arriving on 19 May, she operated in the Narragansett Bay, until 20 June, when she set a course for a maintenance availability at the New York Navy Yard.
 Arriving on 21 June, the submarine entered the yard and underwent maintenance into the fall.
 Clearing the yard on 3 October, she proceeded to Newport.
 While en route, she conducted trials and training and made her arrival on 11 October.
 She continued to operate off Rhode Island until 31 October, when she got underway to return to the New York Navy Yard.
 Reaching on 1 November, the boat again docked in the yard.
 She would remain there into January 1916.